nrinaudo/nrinaudo.github.com/_articles/pl/functions.md

 One reason for which this might feel a little uncomfortable is that we're a lot more used to seeing functions as named things - typically `f`, or some variation of it.
 We would usually expect to declare `x -> x + 2`, name it `f`, and then call `f 1`.

-Well, we just spent a rather large article coming up with a way of naming things: bindings.
-It only seems reasonable to make us of all that work:
+Well, we just spent a rather [large article](./bindings.html) coming up with a way of naming things: bindings.
+It only seems reasonable to make use of all that hard work:

 ```ocaml
 let f = x -> x + 2 in